CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/admin-docs/updating-to-new-cookiecutter-releases.md

     - `cookiecutter gh:CouncilDataProject/cookiecutter-cdp-deployment`

-    Re-download the latest version and then when prompted for parameter input, escape or exit the process.
+    Re-download the latest version and then when prompted for parameter input, escape or exit the process (`control+c`).

     ![screenshot of terminal after cookiecutter interrupt](./resources/cookiecutter-interrupt.png)

-4. Run `make update-from-cookiecutter`:
+4. Update your repo using the latest cookiecutter version:

     This will pull in the current cookiecutter updates as changes to the current repository.